zero-functional/zero-functional/README.md

 ### zip

-zip is more special, it can be for now only in the beginning, and it can work with n sequences
+`zip` can only be used at the beginning of the command chain and it can work with n sequences

 ### exists

-Check if the given condition
+Check if the given condition is true for at least one element of the list.

 `exists` can be used only at the end of the command chain.

 ```nim